 10 Colleges for Video Gamers

 It's not just a world of Battlefield 3, World of Warcraft, and MineCraft anymore.
 Students can now enroll in a variety of games and gaming programs at schools that could help them come up with some of the newest ideas out there.
 If you want to pursue a gaming career, consider how some of the college programs in game design, game development, or game programming could be beneficial.
-And there's no excuse for not being able to find a program.
-In fact, according to an August 2012 press release from the Entertainment Software Association, every state in the U.S. now offers at least one college level program in gaming.
-That comes to more than 380 programs available nationwide -- with some 70 programs located in California and another 24 located in Texas.
-(See Online Colleges in Texas).
+According to an August 2012 press release from the Entertainment Software Association, every state in the U.S. now offers at least one college level program in gaming.
+That comes to more than 380 programs available nationwide, with some 70 programs located in California and another 24 located in Texas.
+(See Online Colleges in Texas)

 "The expansion of higher education academic programs across the nation reflects the growing importance of our industry to the way Americans live, work, learn and play," said Michael Gallagher, president and CEO at ESA in that press release.
 "These programs prepare tomorrow's creative and innovative minds for jobs of the future that will continue to revolutionize our entertainment experiences and benefit science, education, health and business."